Kryil/AI4149/backend/doc/protocol.md

 to multiple different targets, build multiple units and construct multiple buildings.
 The server will cache the commands and process them one by one.

+### Ping (sent by the server and client)

+If the player has not sent anything in some amount of turns, the server will ask for a ping.
+The game is paused (see Error conditions) and the player is given some time to reply to the ping.
+If there is no reply, the game is terminated.

+The client must respond with a ping before the grace period is over.

 ### Game End (sent by the server)

   - You have won/lost